-English is a remarkably rich and diverse language; so, for those who’d like to increase their knowledge and vocabulary acumen, there are some colloquial English words and phrases to learn that should be at the top of the list for any ESL student.
+English is a remarkably rich and diverse language; so, for those who’d like to increase their knowledge and vocabulary acumen, there are some colloquial English words and phrases that should be at the top of the list for any ESL student.

-You may not crack open Shakespeare frequently, or even glance at a Bible, yet some of the most common expressions English speakers use are derived just from those two sources.
+You may not crack open Shakespeare frequently, or even glance at a Bible, yet some of the most common expressions English speakers use are derived from those two sources.

 People in modern times may not easily get the allusions, but Shakespeare’s patrons, even if they couldn’t read, would know the biblical stories and phrases to which he was referring.

 Some of the most common colloquial English words and phrases that Shakespeare used include: